stolostron/console-api/README.md

 IAM_PDP_URL
 ARTIFACTORY_PWD - You can get this value from: https://ibm.ent.box.com/notes/287638278960
-hcmApiVersion - the hcm server version
+hcmApiVersion - the hcm server version localKubeToken - the token that you can get from the top right corner of hcm-ui page - configure client - the value of kubectl config set-credentials admin --token, it's a long string, starts with "ey...".
+Please note that this value is updated every 24 hrs.
 ```
 2. Start the dev server
 ```